Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Faithful in St. Peter's Square waiting for the weekly audience.| ©Dennis Sylvester Hurd

-Having the opportunity to be just a few meters away from the Pope and even, with a little luck, to shake his hand and pray with him in the heart of Rome, is an unforgettable memory for every believing Christian and a highly recommended experience.
+Having the opportunity to be a few meters away from the Pope and even, with a little luck, to shake his hand and pray with him in the heart of Rome, is an unforgettable memory for every believing Christian and a highly recommended experience.

-I have fond memories of that day not only because I had the opportunity to see the Pope in person during such a special celebration, but also because we had a great time thanks to our guide who was always very attentive to us and helped the people in our group to get a good seat during the papal audience.
+I have fond memories of that day not only because I had the opportunity to see the Pope in person during such a special celebration, but also because we had a great time thanks to our guide who was always very attentive to us and helped the people in our group to get a good place during the papal audience.

 Book your ticket for the papal audience